Learn how to authenticate a user to access a secure ArcGIS service with OAuth 2.0.

-You can use different authentication methods to access ArcGIS location services.
-To implement OAuth 2.0, you can use your ArcGIS account to register an application and get a client ID, and then configure your app to redirect users to login with their credentials when the service or content is accessed.
-This is known as "named user" or ArcGIS identity authentication.
-If the app uses premium services that consume credits, the app user's account will be charged.
+You can use different types of authentication to access secured ArcGIS services.
+To implement OAuth credentials for user authentication, you can use your ArcGIS account to register an app with your portal and get a Client ID, and then configure your app to redirect users to login with their credentials when the service or content is accessed.
+This is known as user authentication.
+If the app uses premium ArcGIS Online services that consume credits, for example, the app user's account will be charged.

 Optionally, you may want to install the ArcGIS Maps SDK for .NET to get access to project templates in Visual Studio (Windows only) and offline copies of the NuGet packages.